 Progression Routes into Higher Education

-The Higher Education Links Scheme (HELS) gives learners the opportunity to use their QQI Level 5 or 6 major award to apply, through the CAO, for a place in the first year of a higher education programme.
+The Higher Education Links Scheme (HELS) gives further education learners the opportunity to use their QQI Level 5 or 6 major award to apply, through the CAO, for a place in the first year of a higher education programme.

-Programmes leading to Level 5 and Level 6 Major Awards are available through providers who have programmes validated with QQI.
+PLC or further education courses leading to Level 5 and Level 6 major awards are available through providers who have programmes validated with QQI.
 Application to participate in the programme is made directly to the provider after graduating with sufficient QQI points from a further education course.

 Rules for Eligibility to the Scheme